 Then again, I’d also heard that this acid/absorption issue applies more to the immediate-release medications.
 It’s less of a risk with the novel delivery systems for extended-release stimulants such as Vyvanse and Concerta.

 Another meeting attendee had heard that citric acid actually improves absorption.
 As it turns out, that’s not the case.

 Moreover, many middle-aged folks with late-diagnosis ADHD—their guts suffering from years of scattershot eating habits and stress—are also taking antacids.
 Can that affect stimulant effectiveness, too?
 You bet.

 Let’s start solving this puzzle by examining medication label inserts, textbooks, and published literature.
+Read on.

-The Medication Inserts Shed Some Light
+Paper Inserts Shed Some Light

 I checked the label insert for various stimulants.
 They offered some information.